Create your own calculated metrics

 Formula: {sessions} – {bounces}

-No-bounce rate: It shows you the percentage of sessions that included more than one-page view.
+No-bounce rate: This metric reveals the percentage of sessions that involved more than one-page view.

 Name: No-bounces